 I updated the fastball classifications to show the differences, but you can see in the movement that Mick is throwing two distinct fastballs.
 The other pitch is the slider, which he is throwing the gyro slider that is much more vertical and less sweepy than his curveball.
 Both these pitches can be thrown more in the strike zone and that was immediately successful with the slider in his appearance.
 The broadcast did a small picture in picture, so doing any delivery breakdowns isn’t actually going to be very successful.

 On Wednesday, the Phillies sent Tyler Phillips to the mound.
 Phillips just missed my prospect list because he is 26, had poor results in AA and AAA, and his stuff was ordinary.
 Phillips came out firing in his appearance sitting 94 to 96 in his two innings, after averaging 92.3 in AAA with a max of 94.9.
 Phillips primarily throws a sinker, and it wasn’t sinking quite as much (more on that with a different pitcher later).
 However, whereas Mick Abel is adding a sinker, Phillips threw 4 pitches labeled as 4-Seam Fastballs.
-They marginally threw had less sink, but they have a sizeable separation in horizontal movement.
+They marginally had less sink, but they had a sizeable separation in horizontal movement.
 It is unlikely to be a primary fastball for him, but Phillips lacked bat missing qualities to his arsenal, and it might give him another pitch he can miss a bat with.
 In addition to seeing if he can hold the higher velocity it will be important to see if the changes will help his breaking balls, because he still will need to miss more bats to have success in a rotation.

 On the subject of sinkers sinking, the topic of Cristopher Sánchez has been a hot topic.
 He is throwing a cutter to help with the problems with his slider and to maybe offset any regression that may happen with his sinker and changeup.
 As Sánchez throws harder the risk is that his fastball and changeup flatten out.
 Normally a pitch having less sink is good, and velocity is also good.
 However, part of Sánchez’s success has come from throwing his fastball and changeup with near league leading sink and vertical angle.
 This lead to high ground ball rates and overall poor contact quality for opposing batters.
 Currently the increased velocity is small sample size, but it will be something to closely monitor over the spring.